mrueda/omop-csv-validator/README.md

 sudo apt-get install cpanminus
 ```

-If you don't have `gcc` compiler and other default Linux utils installed please do:
+If you don't have the `gcc` compiler and other default Linux utils installed please do:

 ```bash
 sudo apt-get install gcc make libperl-dev